Health And Safety

 The hospital grade UV-C process has been previously proven to kill coronaviruses, along with other microbes like mold, bacteria and fungi.
 After moving through the HEPA filter, the air is zapped by the light and any microbes not caught in the filter are destroyed.
 Hospitals use this same process to ensure clean air in their rooms.
 All yachts will have these significant upgrades completed to their HVAC system prior to sailing.
 Going the extra measure to add in the UV-C light is another example of our commitment to safety and providing a 180 degree from ordinary experience.

 The Beyond Ordinary Care program is a multi-layered strategy with key hospital-grade elements: HEPA filters and UV-C ultraviolet germicidal irradiation to filter and disinfect the air, plus EvaClean with PurTab to sanitize all surfaces throughout the yacht.
-Additionally, Windstar has partnered with the epidemiology department at the University of Colorado’s Anschutz Medical Center to investigate appropriate layers of protection to create a safer experience for guests on Windstar’s yachts.
+Additionally, Windstar has consulted with the epidemiology department at the University of Colorado’s Anschutz Medical Center to investigate appropriate layers of protection to create a safer experience for guests on Windstar’s yachts.
 Read more about our Beyond Ordinary Care program in our FAQs.

 "Windstar’s holistic approach has multiple layers of safety at hospital grade standards, and when combined with responsible hygiene practices from guests, it’s the safest environment achievable with tech and science as we know it today,” said Dr. Michelle Barron, Medical Director of Infection Prevention at University of Colorado Hospital and Professor of Medicine, Division of Infectious Diseases, at University of Colorado’s Anschutz Medical Center.
 “When you're sailing on a Windstar yacht, your biggest worry should be how to avoid a sunburn, not getting COVID-19."